Spraynard/user_awards/README.md

 # User Awards - A WordPress Plugin

 Let your users know how much you appreciate them!
-Enhances your site with the abilty to assign and give awards to users based on the actions that they take.
+Enhances your site with the ability to assign and give awards to users based on the actions that they take.

 Give them a lifetime supply of cherished memories that they can hold dear to their hearts for years to come.